pa11y/pa11y-ci/README.md

 Use this tool to test against a list of URLs or a sitemap, and report on issues it finds.

 > [!NOTE]
-> Version 3 of Pa11y CI requires a tweak to make it work with versions of Ubuntu above 20.04.
-Version 4 will be unaffected by this issue.
+> To use version 3 of Pa11y CI with a version of Ubuntu above `20.04`, a path for the Chrome executable [must be defined in your Pa11y CI config][ubuntu-fix], as `defaults.chromeLaunchConfig.executablePath`.
+Version 4 of Pa11y CI, using Pa11y 7 and a more recent version of Puppeteer, will be unaffected by this issue.

 ## Requirements